 Tanya’s next table talk event is on April 29th, and is about core values and beliefs and how they affect our emotional welfare.
 Check out my interview with her in the above player, on this page or wherever podcasts are found.
 Tanya had incredibly valuable advice about getting motivated to exercise, easy strategies for eating better at work, drinking less but still feeling included and much, much more.

-Make sure to subscribe to the podcast in your favorite player, we have great conversations with bartenders every week about all of the challenges we face in this industry.
+Make sure to subscribe to the podcast in your favorite player, we have great conversations with bartenders every week about staying healthy and all of the challenges we face in this industry.
 More importantly, share us with your friends and colleagues, this is such good advice and I think it can really help make our industry better.
 Stay tuned for more!